steelwheels/JSTools/Document/jsh-lang.md

 ### Thread
-The `Thread` function is used to generate thread to execute the user defined JavaScript.
+The `Thread` function is used to generate thread to execute the user defined script.
-The script must be placed in the package.
+The script is placed in the package and referred by it's identifier,
 ````
 function main(args)
 {